sairis-ai/help-center/docs/admin/administration/manage/global-settings/branding.md

-# Tenant Branding & Customization Guide
+# Branding & Customization Guide

 ## Introduction

-The Tenant Branding interface provides administrators with powerful tools to customize the appearance of your organization's platform.
+The Branding interface provides administrators with powerful tools to customize the appearance of your organization's platform.
 This visual customization center allows you to personalize colors, upload logos, and create a consistent brand experience across the application for all users in your organization.

-## Accessing Tenant Branding Settings
+## Accessing Branding Settings

 The Tenant Branding interface is accessible to users with the following roles:
 - Admin
 - Content
 - Manager

-To access these settings, navigate to the Administration section from the main menu and select "Tenant Settings" or "Branding."
+To access these settings, navigate to the Administration section from the main menu and select "Settings" or "Branding."

 ## Branding Interface Overview

-The Tenant Branding interface is organized into three main sections:
+The Branding interface is organized into three main sections:

 ![homepage](/images/settings-branding.png)